 Department of Music

-Peter Hill took early retirement in 2009 when the University conferred on him the title of Professor Emeritus.
-He remains very active as a researcher and pianist, and continues to work in the Department of Music, where he is always happy to offer advice to students who may wish to consult him.
+I took early retirement in 2009 when the University conferred on me the title of Professor Emeritus.
+I remain very active as a researcher and pianist, and continue to work in the Department of Music, where I am always happy to offer advice to students who may wish to consult me.

-Peter is known as one of the foremost experts on the music of Olivier Messiaen, as well as being one of the finest British pianists of his generation.
-His complete Messiaen cycle has been described as ‘one of the most impressive solo recording projects of recent years’ (New York Times), also receiving the endorsement of Messiaen himself, with whom Peter worked in Paris while preparing the recordings – 'Beautiful technique, a true poet: I am a passionate admirer of Peter Hill's playing.’
+I am known as one of the foremost experts on the music of Olivier Messiaen, as well as being one of the finest British pianists of my generation.
+My complete Messiaen cycle has been described as ‘one of the most impressive solo recording projects of recent years’ (New York Times), also receiving the endorsement of Messiaen himself, with whom I worked in Paris while preparing the recordings – 'Beautiful technique, a true poet: I am a passionate admirer of Peter Hill's playing.’

 Much in demand for lectures and masterclasses, recent appearances include the University of Western Australia, University of Chicago, Boston University, New York University, the Juilliard School of Music, Carnegie Hall, and the Library of Congress.

-In 2008 Peter was awarded the annual prize for musical scholarship by the Académie des Beaux-Arts in Paris, and in 2011 was made a Fellow of the Royal Northern College of Music.
+In 2008 I was awarded the annual prize for musical scholarship by the Académie des Beaux-Arts in Paris, and in 2011 was made a Fellow of the Royal Northern College of Music.

 My home web page can be accessed at peterhillpianist.co.uk.